Skip to main content

 </template>

-Data needed on every page (the authenticated user, flash messages, app config) belongs in the share() method of the HandleInertiaRequests middleware.
+Define data needed on every page (the logged-in user, flash messages, etc.) in the share() method of the HandleInertiaRequests middleware.

 // app/Http/Middleware/HandleInertiaRequests.php